medplum/medplum/packages/docs/docs/tutorials/bots/hl7-into-fhir.md

 When we this implementation is complete we will:

-- Recieve an HL7 message over HTTPS from another EHR that produces HL7 feeds
+- Receive an HL7 message over HTTPS from another EHR that produces HL7 feeds
 - Create FHIR objects that capture the parts of the feed we care about.
 - Respond to the EHR with an HL7 acknowledgment that the message was received
 - (Optional) Send a notification to another application, indicating that new FHIR resources are available.